COVID-19 Response and Schedule Changes

 - We have put up posters reminding everyone how to stop the spread of germs, and also symptoms to watch out for.
 We send email reminders and updates to all volunteers and workers.

-- One important way the virus is thought to spread is person-to-person (through direct contact, and/or between people who are within about 6 feet of each other, through respiratory droplets produced when an infected person coughs or sneezes).
-If your team, organization, school group, or faith-based group is hoping to schedule a tour of the Richmond Food Bank Society for educational or team-building purposes in the near future (even if it is a group of less than 50 people), we will ask you to postpone your visit.
-Scheduled volunteer shifts are continuing as planned – in small teams – so that we can continue to operate and serve the Richmond community.
+- One important way the virus is thought to spread is person-to-person (through direct contact, and/or between people who are within about 6 feet of each other, through respiratory droplets produced when an infected person coughs, sneezes, or speaks).
+If your team, organization, school group, or faith-based group is hoping to schedule a tour of the Richmond Food Bank Society for educational or team-building purposes in the near future (even if it is a small group), we will ask you to postpone your visit.
+Volunteer shifts are continuing – in small teams – so that we can continue to operate and serve the Richmond community.

 Here are some important things for us all to do, to avoid spreading illness: